ValentinGerard100/Advent-of-Code-2022/README.md

 did the 29
 I did 2 function : ToDecimal and ToSNAFU
 To compute the SNAFU representation of a number I convert it in base 5 then for each power of 5 I if it's 5,4 or 3 I increment by 1 the next power and I change the current number by 0,-or=

+FINAL:
+I loved this experience, today I think I have a good command of Julia even if my code is not as clean as possible: for example, I have almost never typed my structures.
+I learned a lot and I think I coded better and faster than before because I waste a lot less time debugging my code.

+I found the challenges cool but I regret not having time to finish every day because I also have to revise the upcoming exams

+I will surely come back to finish the work during the summer holidays